CircuitSpells/Notes/Kubernetes.md

     matchLabels:
       app: web
   replicas: 10
   minReadySeconds: 5 # how long a new pod needs to be running before being considered healthy and the next pods are terminated/spun up.
+Default 0.
   progressDeadlineSeconds: 60 # num seconds to wait before considering the pod to be stalled.
+Default 600s.
   revisionHistoryLimit: 5 # num of replica sets that can be rolled back.
 So this can be rolled back to 5 versions ago.
+Default 10.
   strategy:
-    type: RollingUpdate # (Default) will update the pods one at a time any time the pod spec is updated, as opposed to all at once.
+    type: RollingUpdate # will update the pods one at a time any time as opposed to all at once.
+Default RollingUpdate.
     rollingUpdate:
       maxUnavailable: 0 # how many pods below `spec.replicas` can we go.
-In this case, we cannot go below 10 pods
+In this case, we cannot go below 10 pods.
+Default 25%.
       maxSurge: 1 # how many pods above `spec.replicas` can we go.
-In this case, we can go up to 11 pods
+In this case, we can go up to 11 pods.
+Default 25%.
   template:
     metadata:
       labels: